 The right solution for it would mean you have to find out the cause of these black spots on basil.
 Different types of problems would cause different types of black spots and would require different solutions.

 Quick Tip – Black spots on Basil leaves due to Fungi are generally dry whereas spots due to bacteria are typically waxy.

-Let us look at the list of causes in detail and solutions that can help you removing the black spots and rejuvenating the basil plant.
+Let us look at the list of causes in detail and solutions that can help you remove the black spots and rejuvenate the basil plant.

 A lot of the time, the reason for black spots on the basil leaves is pests who feed on its leaves.